alanng10/class-lang/Doc/SystemModules/a.md

 A frame is a window in Windows and Ubuntu.

 The system modules classes have execute certainty enough to be used in any module that needs high execute certainty.

+The system modules classes have abstract enough so that they are suitable to be used without additional wrapping.